Volcanic eruption eye-witnessed and recorded by prehistoric humans

 ULUSOY İ., Sarıkaya M. A., Schmitt A. K., ŞEN E., Danišík M., Gümüş E.

-• Anahtar Kelimeler: Anatolia, Human footprints, Petrographs, Rock painting, Salihli, UNESCO global geopark, Western Turkey
+• Keywords: Anatolia, Human footprints, Petrographs, Rock painting, Salihli, UNESCO global geopark, Western Turkey

 Human footprints in hydrovolcanic ash near Çakallar volcano (Kula, Western Turkey) were discovered in 1968.
 A nearby pictograph interpreted as depicting Çakallar volcano would define it as the oldest site where humans demonstrably eye-witnessed a volca̶nic eruption and possibly artistically recorded it.
 Despite Çakallar's volcanological and cultural importance, its eruption age has remained controversial.
 Here, two independent dating methods, cosmogenic 36Cl and combined U-Pb and (U-Th)/He zircon (ZDD) geochronology, yielded the first internally consistent eruption ages controlled by detailed volcanostratigraphic mapping.
 Concordant 36Cl ages of 4.7 ± 0.6 ka (errors 1σ) were obtained for a cone-breaching lava flow.
 ZDD ages for crustal xenoliths from scoria deposits directly overlying the footprints yielded an age of 4.7 ± 0.7 ka.
 This firmly places the Çakallar eruption and prehistoric human footprints, and plausibly the rock art, into the Bronze Age, reinforcing the notion that prehistoric artwork recorded natural events.